Syuq/jira-angular/frontend/README.md

 # Frontend

-The front end part of [Angular Jira clone][github] application built with.
+The front end part of [Angular Quan ly du an][github] application built with.

 ![Tech logos][stack]